INDICATORS OF STRONG EDUCATIONAL ARTS PROGRAMS

 Do you belong to any professional organizations?
 Were you involved with student extracurricular organizations in high school or college, particularly pertaining to art?

-How do you feel that you can foster creativity and self-expression in your students?
+How do you feel you can foster creativity and self-expression in your students?

 How are you going to engage students who feel like they are not artists, the ones who are only in your classroom for a credit?
 How can they feel successful?

-Describe a lesson that you have taught that you consider particularly successful?
+Describe a lesson you have taught that you consider particularly successful?

 How do you conduct critiques in the classroom?
 How do you give students opportunities to communicate with each other about their ideas and finished artwork?